dirnbauer/t3x-nr-vault/docs/api.md

 ## AuditLogServiceInterface

-Logging of all vault operations.
+Logging of all vault operations with tamper-evident hash chain.

 ```php
 namespace Netresearch\NrVault\Audit;